Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Thursday edition

 With that being said or typed, enjoy the shows below with a brief description of each show:

-The Steelers War Room: Can the Steelers rookies help “buc” the team’s losing trend?
+The Steelers War Room: Can the Steelers truly defy the odds and earn a positive record?

-The Steelers need to get on track, and it’s the team’s freshman that could be the best bet to set them on the right course.
-Could the rookies be the catalyst for a victory vs. Tom Brady and Tampa Bay?
+The Steelers started off the season going 1-4, and although they’ve rebounded from that in the past, one has to wonder if the Steelers are capable of having a positive record in 2022.
 This will be one of the topics discussed as BTSC invites you to heck out our Aussie perspective and stay a while with Matt Peverell in The Steelers War Room.
 Join Matty P. for his solo show as he examines the ins-and-outs of the Steelers in an attempt to put you in the mind of Art Rooney II, Mike Tomlin, Omar Khan, Andy Weidl, Sheldon White and Dan Colbert when it comes to personnel.

 Rundown of the show: